Purpose

 For each work sample, you must provide the:

-In addition to samples of your artistic work, you will upload:
+In addition to samples of your artistic work, applications must include the following.

 Applications go through a two-step review process.